 Financial aid is available for those who qualify.
-You will receive information about official admission to West, transfer of college credit, and payment options for future course tuition while you are completing your introductory courses.
-Complete financial information and information about federal financial aid can be found in our Consumer Information Guide. or visit www.studentaid.gov for information about federal financial aid.
+You will receive information about official admission to West, transfer of college credit, and payment options for future course tuition while you are completing your introductory course.
+Complete financial information and information about federal financial aid can be found in our Consumer Information Guide or visit www.studentaid.gov for information about federal financial aid.

-Sign up for your introductory course for $200, so you can see what West's courses are like.
-As you progress through your introductory course, we'll help you apply for full admission*, evaluate your previous college credits for potential transfer, explore PLA for your non-college learning experiences, and select your financial options.
-This way, you'll find out if school is right for you—and vice versa—before you've fully committed.
-Plus, you'll have earned three credits** in the time it would ordinarily take just to apply to college!
+Sign up for your introductory course risk-free, so you can see what West's courses are like.
+As you progress through your introductory course, we'll help you apply for full admission,** evaluate your previous college credits for potential transfer, explore PLA for your non-college learning experiences, and select your financial options.
+This way, you'll find out if West is a good fit for you—and vice versa—before you've fully committed.
+Plus, you'll have earned 3 credits*** in the time it would ordinarily take just to apply and be admitted to many colleges!

 *** Acceptance of credit by any institution is at the discretion of the receiving institution.
 It is the student’s responsibility to confirm whether or not credits accepted by or earned at Western International University will be accepted by another institution.